shelcia/google-docs-server/README.md

-# Google Docs Server
+# Kaagitham Backend

-Backend Code for Google Docs clone created using SlateJs and React
+Backend Code for Kaagitham created using Quill and React